offsecin/infosecblog/_posts/2019-07-05-oscp-experience.markdown

 <span style="color:green">
 Today i want to describe how i got my OSCP  Certification in the month of october 2019,compromising five out of five boxes.
-The OSCP journey began when i was in first year of my college.I started practicing on hackthebox after my college.I was hardly able to get 4-5 hours of time to utilize that for cyber security stuffs.Then i continued practicing on there untill i was very sure that i could qualify OSCP.Beacuse i was from a  lower middle class family,And the OSCP exam is very costly (at leat to me ), so i wanted to pass in the very first attempt.Now after two years when i began my third year of engineering i decided to give it a go,meanwhile i had done most of the recommended boxes for OSCP at</span> [Vulnhub](http://vulnhub.com)  <span style="color:green">  and on </span> [Hackthebox](http://www.hackhtebox.eu). <span style="color:green"> I had done many boxes but initially i started doing them with the help of  walkthrough's.Then slowly i could do that myself with little or no  hints.Still i struggle with insane level boxes on hackthebox. </span>
+The OSCP journey began when i was in first year of my college.
+I started practicing on hackthebox after my college.
+I was hardly able to get 4-5 hours of time to utilize that for cyber security stuffs after my college.
+Then i continued practicing on there untill i was very sure that i could qualify OSCP.
+Beacuse i was from a  lower middle class family ,And the OSCP exam is very costly (at least to me ), so i wanted to pass in the very first attempt.Now after two years when i began my third year of engineering i decided to give it a go,meanwhile i had done most of the recommended boxes for OSCP at</span> [Vulnhub](http://vulnhub.com)  <span style="color:green">  and on </span> [Hackthebox](http://www.hackhtebox.eu). <span style="color:green"> I had done many boxes but initially i started doing them with the help of  walkthrough's.Then slowly i could do that myself with little or no  hints.Still i struggle with insane level boxes on hackthebox. </span>

 # Preparation Time
 <span style="color:green">